This article has links to products and services we love, which we may make commission from.

 If you visit during peak season, you will see some of the most vibrant colors on a hike, or you can picnic here and spend the day surrounded by colors.

-Hikes ranges from .5 (Bernard Stairs Trail) to 1.5 mile (Songbird Trail) so they are classified as easy routes.
+Hikes range from 0.5 (Bernard Stairs Trail) to 1.5 miles (Songbird Trail) so they are classified as easy routes.

 This nature reserve was donated to the people of CT in 1972 by its owner, Edith Chase, after her death.

-Topsmead is a free fall things to do in Connecticut.
+Topsmead is one of our favorite free fall things to do in Connecticut.

 It is also a very popular photography spot for proposals and pregnancy shoots.